Akhilm234/Portfolio-website-using-HTML-and-CSS/README.md

 These icons make the webpage look nicer and easier to understand.
 For example, there's a paper plane icon for the email address and a phone icon for the phone number.

 In simple words, this code creates a webpage with different sections, styles it to look nice, and adds some interactive elements using JavaScript.
-It also connects to a Google Sheet to store messages from the contact form.
+It also connects to a Google Sheet to store messages from the contact form."
+"